october 18-20, scotland 2019

 speaker and workshops

-serial entrepreneur, author, farmer and father of six
+author, and father of six

 the mac twins

-gut health SCIENTIFIC RESEARCHERS (the gutt stuff)
+gut health SCIENTIFIC RESEARCHERS,

 The gut is often referred to as the second brain.
 It’s got to be smart to digest, break down and absorb everything we put in our bodies and decide how we’re going to use it.
-Lisa and Alana Macfarlane will be up in Scotland to share their findings in-depth with us and what small steps we can take to improve our own gut health.

 Co-founders of the Gut Stuff together with India Wardrop, The Mac Twins are on a voyage of scientific discovery.
 They were the first e-commerce online shop for Gut Health.
 They spread the word through video tutorials, live events and supper clubs.
 ‘Not only are our day-to-day lives dictated by our digestive health, with 1 in 5 people needing to take time off work due to their symptoms, but what we eat can have repercussions for our children and our grandchildren.
 So we need to start tuning in and listening to our second brain, our partner in crime: our gut.’